Chart Color Schemes

 Household Composition

-South Yarra features high concentrations of lone person households and group households, with a median household size of 1.7 people
+South Yarra features high concentrations of lone person households and group households, with a lower-than-average median household size

 Family households constitute 42.3% of all households, including 8.9% couples with children, 27.2% couples without children, and 4.5% single parent families.
-Non-family households account for the remaining 57.7%, with lone person households at 49.3% and group households comprising 8.4%.
-The median household size is 1.7 people.
+Non-family households comprise the remaining 57.7%, with lone person households at 49.3% and group households comprising 8.4%.
+The median household size is 1.7 people, which is smaller than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households